Creamy Asparagus Risotto with Cream

 • Add the risotto rice and stir.
 Pour in the white wine after a few minutes and let it evaporate.

-• Cook the risotto by adding one ladle at a time of the broth obtained from the asparagus ends as it gets absorbed.
+• Cook the risotto by adding a ladle of the broth obtained with the asparagus tails at a time as it is absorbed.

-• Finally, pour the cooking cream and mix with a spoon.
+• At the end, pour in the cooking cream and mix, stirring with a spoon.
 The cream should not cook.

-• The creamy asparagus risotto with cream should be served hot and is also enjoyed without cheese.
+• Creamy asparagus risotto with cream should be served hot and is also enjoyed well without cheese.

 • Finally, place a bowl of grated Grana Padano cheese in the center of the table for those who desire it.